rajikudusadewale/Collection-Performance-Analysis/README.md

 **•	Data Cleaning**

 Used Excel and R for data cleaning.
 In the transaction Table, all Transaction dates for interest payments were recorded as text/characters.
-Importing such data to Power BI will show an error.
+Importing such data to Power BI would show an error.
 Decided to use R with the use of the Lubridate library to convert the column to a datatype that will allow any date functions to be carried out.

 **•	Data Joining**